jcholol/Escape-the-Maze/README.md

-# Scary-Maze-Game
+# Escape the Maze

-This repo contains the executable for Scary Maze Game
+This repo contains the executable for Escape the Maze